jackspirou/termconfig/README.md

 Yosemite
 =======

-The initcfg Yosemite bootstrap makes the terminal to look like this:
+The initcfg Yosemite bootstrap configures the terminal to look like so:

 ![](https://raw.githubusercontent.com/initcfg/yosemite/master/imgs/screenshot-no-command.png)